 This section summarizes your rights and obligations under the continuation coverage provisions of the law.
-If your spouse is also covered under NYSHIP, your spouse should take the time to read this carefully.
+If your spouse or domestic partner is also covered under NYSHIP, your spouse or domestic partner should take the time to read this carefully.

 Who is eligible?